nisithdash/jekyll-now/_posts/2017-06-01-Are-your-applications-cloud-ready.md

  - Is your application data business-sensitive ?
 How is it secured ?

- - Are there any specific security and compliance requirements (eg encryption, isolation etc) ?
+ - Are there any specific security and compliance requirements (e.g. encryption, isolation etc) ?

  - What supporting service requirements does the workload have to satisfy (eg, in terms of backup, disaster recovery, monitoring) ?

  - What are the performance requirements of the application like response rates, transaction rates, number of simultaneous users, volume of data usage, failure recovery SLAs, scalability,

  - What is the application architecture ?
 Is it a monolith or distributed app, what are the external dependencies and degree of coupling among the subsystems Can the application services be scale horizontally ?

  - What are the dependencies and integration touch points with other workloads ?
 What OS, databases and application servers are being

  - What are the CPU, memory, network and storage requirements and what will it cost to provide these in a cloud environment ?

  - How many hours/people are required to support the workload and what do they cost ?
 What are the costs of licensing and operational costs ?

  - Does the cloud provider offer better disaster recovery capabilities than you currently use ?

 As cloud platforms have matured over the years, there is a growing trend within organizations to architect and/or refactor applications to take full advantage of the platform.
 Greenfield applications provides an excellent opportunity to start building on a cloud platform using cloud-first principles from day one.
 However, legacy migration demands a more incremental approach where you can start transitioning business logic to the cloud by creating cloud-native microservices that will strangle legacy components, one at a time.
 To ensure a seamless integration between the new cloud workloads and services that are not migrated, it may be necessary to build a hybrid cloud infrastructure comprising of your on-premise data center and the public/private cloud.